 Lessons learned through this partnership could help other programs meet the challenges facing education in a post-pandemic world.

 Even the strongest programs face real challenges

 James Madison University in Virginia boasts retention and completion rates above the national average.
 Their Adult Degree program serves people 22 years of age or older who are interested in pursuing higher education.
 Their students enroll to finish a degree, build up transfer credits, or earn stackable credentials.
 The ultimate goal is career entry, enhancement, or advancement.

-Unlike many adult ed programs, JMU relies almost exclusively on its full-time faculty to teach their online classes.
+Unlike many adult ed programs, JMU relies almost exclusively on its full-time faculty to teach online classes.
 That means students get the same education they would in person, but with a more flexible schedule and structure.
 The core of their program is a Bachelor’s in Interdisciplinary Studies that can be customized to meet student needs.

 When the pandemic pushed learning online, the degree completion program was in a position to pivot more quickly than other programs at JMU and programs at other institutions lacking the comprehensive online infrastructure.
 They had experience supporting students online.
 Flexible schedules were nothing new.
 Plus recruitment and retention were already at the top of their priority list.

 “We are in a really exciting time with all of the technological advances that we’ve seen in education and the exposure of remote and virtual learning due to COVID-19.
 Everyone is a nontraditional student right now,” says Melissa Lubin, Dean for Professional and Continuing Education.
 “The way that we’re approaching learning goes way beyond the traditional adult learning market, and it attracts all learners.”

 Data and partnerships support recruitment and retention